Quavers: History

+Description

 The primary ingredient in Quavers is potato starch.
 They are deep fried to give a snack with a similar texture to krupuk (prawn crackers), but have a different flavour and are smaller with a curled-up rectangle shape (similar in cross-section to a quaver).
-The product line went on to introduce two other flavours, prawn cocktail and salt and vinegar.
-These were discontinued in 2012.
-Ketchup and sweet and sour flavours were also introduced, but for a limited time only and are no longer available.
-In January 2021, Quavers returns two long-lost flavours (prawn cocktail and salt & vinegar) by popular demand.

-Nutrition

 A one pack (16.4 g) serving of regular Quavers contains 88 calories, of which 44 are from fat.
 Quavers contain a mixture of fats (4.9g): saturated fat 0.4g, polyunsaturated fat 0.6g and monounsaturated fat 3.8g.
-The sodium content is 170mg.
+The sodium content is 170 mg.
 Quavers have 86 calories in their Cheese flavour and 83 in the salt and vinegar variety.